Almost all trees are almost graceful: Acknowledgment

 \section{Acknowledgment}

 Part of the project was done while CG and JH visited Max Planck Institute for Informatics.
 We thank Michal Adamaszek for his contribution to this project in its initial stages.
+We thank anonymous referees for their comments.
+We also thank Felix Joos who suggested a substantial simplification of the proof of Lemma~\ref{lem:seqhoeff}, and suggestions from Lutz Warnke in the same direction.

 The contents of this publication reflects only the authors' views and not necessarily the views of the European Commission of the European Union.